-This is my (very nontraditional) version of my Ukrainian family’s tradition, Stuffed Cabbage Rolls.
+This is my (nontraditional) version of my Ukrainian family’s tradition, Stuffed Cabbage Rolls.

-They are filled with a mixture of beef, pork, brown rice, and fresh herbs and spices, then baked in a homemade tomato-based sauce with an amazing depth of flavor.
+The cabbage rolls are filled with a mixture of beef, pork, brown rice, and fresh herbs and spices, then baked in a homemade tomato-based sauce, which has an amazing depth of flavor.
 Served with extra sauce on the side because you can never have too much sauce!